 Because Saint Joseph walked while the Blessed Mother rode a donkey, they would have had to depend on strangers to feed them and provide them with a place to sleep.
 What happened in the homes where the Holy Family stayed?
 What special graces were granted to the people in those homes because of their generosity toward the Holy Family?
 What spiritual and physical miracles did the infant Savior perform in those homes?
 What did Mary really know at that time about her Son?

-I’m looking forward to finding out the answers to these questions when I’m finally able to meet the Holy Family in Heaven.
+I’m looking forward to finding out the answers to those questions when I’m finally able to meet the Holy Family in Heaven.